If you are pursuing art on a budget, here are 10 tips to help you save your limited funds, but still allow you to express your creativity.

 I got the apron I use when painting as a freebie from a Dick Blick representative who spoke at another group.

-Once a year another art group I belong to holds a sale for members who want to get rid of art supplies they no longer want.
-I recently and very cheaply acquired a new watercolor block in this way.
+Once a year another art group I belonged to held a sale for members who wanted to get rid of art supplies they no longer wanted.
+I very cheaply acquired a new watercolor block in this way.

 If you paint on canvas, for instance, you might see if there are alternatives to buying it at art stores.
 I remember when I was in art school I bought my canvas from a store that made boat sails.

 Art on a budget gives you a chance to expand your supply sources.

 Whether you are on a budget or not, creating work regularly is vital if you want to really develop your skills.

 You didn't learn to drive a car by only practicing once a month.
 You didn't learn to swim by only getting in the water occasionally, and you won't become an artist doing art sporadically.

 Consider becoming an urban sketcher or even a suburban sketcher.
 Draw and paint your environment at every opportunity.

 …but not everything.